tomhoh/KeyboardInterceptorWpf/README.md

 # C# KeyboardInterceptorWpf

-KeyboardInterceptorWpf is a Garbage collection compatible version of KeyboardInterceptor
+KeyboardInterceptorWpf is a Garbage collection compatible version of KeyboardInterceptor found here https://github.com/minorumasuoka/KeyboardInterceptor

 Windows low-level keyboard hook written in C#.
 This library was NOT created for malicious purposes.